pmjones/adr/OBJECTIONS.md

 > - Views mediate between your application and the user.
 > - Events are used to join all these components together safely.

-This is an interesting pattern in itself.
-The idea of _Models_ and _Operations_ seems to map well to Domain-Driven Design idioms.
+This is an interesting pattern; _Models_ and _Operations_ are reminiscent of to Domain-Driven Design idioms.
 However, I do not think MOVE is a close fit for ADR, specifically because of this paragraph:

 > Listening on events is what gives MOVE (and MVC) the inversion of control that you need to allow models to update views without the models being directly aware of which views they are updating.